giuseppe-straziota/agents-home-lab/README.md

     ```
     wait until websocket, redis clients and prisma server have been started

-## LIcense
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT [LICENSE](https://github.com/giuseppe-straziota/agents-home-lab/blob/main/LICENSE.md].
 Feel free to use, modify, and distribute it for educational purposes.